pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/vpc.md

 XXX insert plan output XXX
 ```

 Terraform just compared it internal state that is stored in the `terraform.tfstate*` files against the running configuration in AWS.
-As nothing is yet availbale in AWS Terraform show that it would create new resources for every item in our configuration.
+As nothing is yet available in AWS Terraform show that it would create new resources for every item in our configuration.

 {{% notice tip %}}
 Terraform uses its state to keep track of the mappings between our configuration and the actual resources.
 It is also used to keep track of additional metadata needed by Terraform (like for example resource dependencies).
 The state also helps to boost performance as it would not be feasible to gather the state from AWS on each run.